Sister Consilio: Cuan Mhuire

 In 1965 she convinced the nuns in Athy to convert the dairy of the convent into a 'drop in' centre, where she could greet her visitors and listen to their troubles.
 This dairy became the focal point of Sr. Consilio's work with the homeless and the addicts.
 By this time, a few tradesmen had begun to recover from their addiction and they set to work on the dairy.
 Thus a functioning unit began.
-In 1965 Sr Consilio founded Cuan Mhuire and dedicated her life to the work of the charity.
+In 1965 Consilio founded Cuan Mhuire and dedicated her life to the work of the charity.

 In November 1972, a farm of land came up for sale just outside Athy.
-Sr. Consilio, encouraged by the support of her Mother superior, paid a visit to the local bank manager.
-He asked Sr. Consilio how she would pay for it.
+Consilio, encouraged by the support of her Mother superior, paid a visit to the local bank manager.
+He asked Consilio how she would pay for it.
 She told him that "Our Lady would provide".
-Sr. Consilio attended the auction in full nun regalia and she came away from the auction with a forty two acre field and no way to pay for it.
-The bank manager asked Sr. Consilio how she managed to pay for the land, she simply replied: “Our Lady helped me”.
+Consilio attended the auction in full nun regalia and she came away from the auction with a forty-two-acre field and no way to pay for it.
+The bank manager asked Consilio how she managed to pay for the land, she simply replied: “Our Lady helped me”.

 Recognition of Work

-Sr. Consilio has been publicly honoured on many occasions.
-Sr. Consilio has accepted every award or nomination on behalf of Cuan Mhuire.
+Consilio has accepted awards or nomination on behalf of Cuan Mhuire.
 The awards include: